> Home-Selling Checklist: Important Steps at Every Stage of the Process

 You’ve accepted an offer, and closing day is looming.
 Besides moving your furniture and other belongings out, make sure that you:

-Checked that all windows and doors are secured
+Checked that all windows and doors were secured

 Shut off the water